Sam Wilson: I never said pilot.

 - During the climax of Addams Family Values, the baby somehow gets catapulted high enough to come eye-to-eye with a commuter plane... specifically, the one that's currently flying the Alpha Bitch and her family home from the disaster that was summer camp.

-- In the '90s X-Men animated series, Rogue once sat on the wing of a plane when she needed to think, and didn't notice the passengers freaking out.
+- In X-Men: The Animated Series, Rogue once sat on the wing of a plane when she needed to think, and didn't notice the passengers freaking out.

 - Danny Phantom has phased through at least one plane.

-- Plane Transformers have been getting closer to real planes of late.
+- Transformers: Plane Transfomers have been getting steadily closer to real planes.
 Usually fighter jets, and there's sometimes a misunderstanding.
 (Or it's a Decepticon, in which case, they're right to shoot, but it tends to do them little good.)

-- Muttley is able to use his tail as a propellor after the Vulture Squadron screws up another mission to catch Yankee Doodle Pigeon and crashes out their planes.
+- Dastardly & Muttley in Their Flying Machines: Muttley is able to use his tail as a propellor after the Vulture Squadron screws up another mission to catch Yankee Doodle Pigeon and crashes out their planes.